 Signs of a Short

-1… Low voltage when trying to start your car. (longer cranking time).
+- Low voltage when trying to start your car.
+(Longer cranking time).

-3… Needing a jump in the mornings, or when the car, or truck has not been started for long periods of time. ( over night )
+- Needing a jump in the mornings or when the vehicle has not been started for long periods of time.

-First disconnect the ground battery terminal.
-Clip the end of the test light to the negative side of the battery.
-You may need to use a clamp to hold it into place.
+- Clip the end of the test light to the negative side of the battery terminal.

-Now one by one, pull a fuse.
-As you pull one fuse look at the test light.
-If the light stays on, replace that fuse.
-Then pull another.
+- One-by-one pull a fuse.
+As you pull a fuse look at the test light.
+If the light stays on put the fuse back in and pull another.

 Lets explain an example.

 If you pull a fuse and the light goes out.
 This will be the circuit that will have the short.
-Look next to where you pulled the fuse.
-There will be a number.
+Look where you pulled the fuse for the circuit it is on.

-Be sure to follow the wiring, looking for any melted areas on that wire, or look inside the cigarette lighter for any type of melting.
+In this example, we would follow the wiring looking for any melted spots on the wire or look inside the cigarette lighter for any type of melting.

-This process will narrow your search from hundred of wires, to possible one wire in minutes.
+This process will narrow your search greatly from hundreds of possible wires to a few wires in minutes.

-3… Your key is on, or on the accessory (backwards key position).
+- Your key is on, or on the accessory.

-If the radio shows fuse number 26, then remove fuse number 26, until the test is over.
+For example, If the radio is on when the key is off and on fuse number 26 then remove fuse number 26 until the test is over.
 Then replace it with the same fuse.

-To avoid this issue, either write it down, or simply take a picture of the fuse box before removing any fuses.
+To avoid this issue only pull one at a time, write it down, or simply take a picture of the fuse box before removing any fuses.

 Follow the fuse box cover number to the name of the circuit.
 Then follow the wiring, and replace anything that is melted.